-The College is bound by the Australian Privacy Principles contained in the Commonwealth Privacy Act.
+The Inter College Council is bound by the Australian Privacy Principles contained in the Commonwealth Privacy Act.

-What Kinds of Personal Information does the College Collect?
+What Kinds of Personal Information does the Inter College Council Collect?

-The type of information the College collects and holds includes (but is not limited to) personal information, including health and other sensitive information about:
+The type of information the Inter College Council collects and holds includes (but is not limited to) personal information, including health and other sensitive information about:

 - Prospective residents